Live by the sword, die by the sword.Gospel of Matthew

 …Moh.
 Islam, a Bangladeshi nurse from Elmhurst Hospital who had a bad heart problem (95% blockage of one coronary artery), at age 36 and had a stent put in, but after trying several cardiologists he ended up working with Dr. Robert Ostfeld at the Montefiore Cardiac Wellness Program.
 His words were from the heart, and he explained how the genetic makeup of Southeast Asians pre-disposes them to heart disease, because their arteries are typically narrower than Westerners, so they block up easier.
 Another Bangladeshi person in the room chimed in that he had a heart attack at age 36.
 Mr. Islam ended with a powerful appeal to his Bangladeshi brothers to take care of business, starting with a Whole Foods, Plant-Based diet.https://starlingaveplantbased.blogspot.com/2018/10/inspiration-at-neerob-on-nutrition-and.html

 Examples of the problem are bizarre when you think about them.
-White rice was a colonial invention, but it has a high glycemic index, and is a complicating factor in diabetes, but also it removes fiber, so switching to brown rice instead of white reduces the risk of colon cancer by 17% immediately, and there is always the old problem of beriberi which was caused by removing vitamin B1 with the polishing process.
-But 70 years after colonialism most Asians still eat white rice, whereas I was raised to never accept white rice.
+White rice was a colonial invention, but it has a high glycemic index (72 vs 50), and is a complicating factor in diabetes, but also it removes fiber, so switching to brown rice instead of white reduces the risk of colon cancer by 17% immediately, as well reducing inflammation and there is always the old problem of beriberi which was caused by removing vitamin B1 with the polishing process.
+But 70 years after colonialism most Asians still eat white rice and it is responsible for a raging health crisis.
+Meanwhile, I was raised to never accept white rice.
 All my life I would leave a restaurant if they did not offer brown rice.

 Here is a video from Dr. Esselstyn, to remind us of the economic devastation from all of this and he also makes reference to the many areas of the world, such as Okinawa, where diabetes and heart disease were unknown, but people quickly acquire these diseases if they switch to Western diets.